 Not looking after myself whether by socializing, eating good foods or having enough exercise outside does affect my mental health.

-By nurture or nature, I have a grumpy disposition and I am prone to stress.
+By nurture or nature, I have a grumpy disposition, I am prone to stress, and in the past depression.

 After each Camino, my habits had changed for a while and then slowly the older not so good habits came back.
 I think I could well be the type of person that could do with walking the Camino de Santiago for a month every year.